 - research that tests whether application of new knowledge can improve treatment or patient outcomes, and has obvious direct potential benefit, is within remit; this might include application of known biomarkers, or other prognostic factors, to refine and test novel therapeutic strategies

-- The NIHR is also prepared to support high quality research into 'medical education' (defined broadly as education for healthcare providers) and methodological research.
+The NIHR is also prepared to support high quality educational research (defined broadly as education for health and care providers) and methodological research.
 It is expected that the research will have the potential to have practical application and the potential impact on patients/service users, carers and the public must be made clear.

 NIHR Remit frequently asked questions (FAQs):